nicholas12136/Senior-Design-Vivisense/README.md

 ### Alpha — First Hardware Integration

-With sensor communication validated, we moved to integrating the pods onto an actual powered wheelchair.
+With sensor communication validated, we moved to integrating the pods onto an actual wheelchair.
 The alpha build introduced the physical sensor pod enclosures, the LED ring, and the first end-to-end run of the full pipeline — from raw ToF data all the way to lit LEDs on the chair.

 <table border="0">
   <tr>